 Perhaps your spaniel is more of a snuggle bug?
 Try photographing him cosied up in his favourite snuggle spot.
 Just make sure there is enough natural daylight as dark photos are very difficult to work from.

-It’s also worth thinking about whether you’d like to feature them fresh from the groomers and squeaky clean, or whether you love their wavy wayward fur, mop-top and all!
+It’s also worth thinking about whether you’d like your dog portrait to feature them fresh from the groomers and squeaky clean, or whether you love their wavy wayward fur, mop-top and all!

 For some further photography tips, visit my photo guide.